En

 Illustration of antibodies (purple) responding to an infection with the SARS-CoV-2 coronavirus (center)

-Illustration of leucocyte cell surrounded by antibodies on white background. — Stock Photo
+Illustration of dendritic cell interacting with T-cells on black background. — Stock Photo

-Illustration of leucocyte cell surrounded by antibodies on white background.
+Illustration of dendritic cell interacting with T-cells on black background.

 Illustration of antibodies (purple) responding to an infection with the SARS-CoV-2 coronavirus (center) — Stock Photo